CochinoChingon/sucias/_posts/2021-05-20-love-and-death.md

 ---
 title: Love and Death
 date: 2021-05-20
-excerpt: "This is about love and death. particularly finding true love before you die and the joy of having a cheerleader"
+excerpt: "Love and death, finding true love before you die and the joy of having a cheerleader"
 header:
   overlay_image: /images/show-logo.png
   overlay_filter: 0.5